The Ancestry of Hannah Strader

 One of the most authoritative sources about Polly in recent years was her great-granddaughter Florence Mauermann Behrens (1910-2000).
 Florence, a former schoolteacher, became a dedicated historian and family researcher.
 She served the town of Brodhead, Green County, WI as chair of the mayor’s historical preservation committee and she oversaw the efforts of the Brodhead library history room even in the 1990s when she was quite elderly.
 This means Florence was skilled as a genealogist and succeeded in finding out facts about Polly that eluded others.
 Moreoever, Florence seems to have been the heir of Polly’s own personal papers, which Florence inherited from her mother Naoma Whitehead Mauermann, who had them from her mother Rhoda Cathryn Frame Whitehead.
 Unfortunately, even Florence did not have all the answers about Polly and her life.
 And even more unfortunate, Florence did not survive long enough to serve as a direct consultant when this website began to be assembled in 2005.

 Polly was already in her late teens by the time of the big family migration from Vermilion County to Stephenson County.
 She came along on the trip, but in fact she may not have done so as a daughter of Jacob and Rachel, but as a wife of William Swearingen.
 The latter may even have been one of the influences that caused Jacob and Rachel to move.
 Jacob and Rachel knew they could depend once again on the anchoring presence of Elizabeth and Henry Johnson, but their new son-in-law William had already visited Stephenson County.
 William, a son of Daniel Swearingen and Lydia Peters born to that couple in Kentucky 30 September 1816, was a river trader.
 During the early to mid-1830s as a teenager and young man, he had made a number of runs between the more settled parts of southeastern Illinois and the newly-opened-for-settlement lands in northwestern Illinois and southern Wisconsin Territory.
+(The latter did not actually exist in the jurisdictional sense when William began these journeys; it was part of Michigan Territory through 1836.)
 Assuming William recommended the Pecatonica River region as a fresh place for his new parents-in-law to live, that may have been the final endorsement Jacob and Rachel needed in order to make up their minds.

 Florence Behrens’s notes say Polly and William were wed 24 September 1837 in Stephenson County.
 This date and place seem credible, but there is a statistical conflict that must be taken into account.
 Florence lists the couple’s first child as Susannah Swearingen, born 7 February 1837, died 12 March 1844 in Vermilion County.
 This birthdate is before the wedding date.
 Perhaps the wedding actually took place 24 September 1836, a date which would imply the ceremony occurred in Vermilion County, not in Stephenson.
 Perhaps the birthdate was actually 7 February 1838.
 Either of those changes would put the birth after the wedding.
 Four and a half months prior, actually.
 This would have meant Polly was pregnant as a bride.
 This is believable.
 What is not as credible is the idea that Susannah was born out of wedlock.
 The Straders were religious enough that this would not have been an acceptable scenario and it is not likely things happened that way.
 There are two other possibilities: 1) William may have been a recent widower when he married Polly, with Susannah being the product of a brief marriage to a woman who died in childbirth.
 However, this theory has no evidence to support it.
 2) Susannah may not have existed.
 Florence may have found records of a Susannah Swearingen with that birthdate and death date in cemetery records of Fischer Graveyard in Covington, Vermilion County, IL and decided she must have been Polly and William’s daughter.
 It is possible Polly and William only had five children.
 Florence is pretty much the only source for the extra pair.
 The five whose existence is unquestioned consist of Mary Jane, born in 1838 or 1839, Lydia Elizabeth, born 13 December 1842, Rachael, born 25 December 1844, Sarah Jane, born about 1846, and William Henry Swearingen (possibly a junior), born 23 June 1848.
 Florence included Susannah and one other child who died before reaching adulthood.
 She names that last child as Isaac, born about 1848, and Florence says he died at the age of twelve or thirteen of an intestinal complaint caused by “green apples.”
 While traces of Susannah can be found -- an example being the 1840 census which shows the William Swearingen household contained two little girls who would correspond to Susannah and Mary Jane -- there is no confirmation Isaac ever existed.
 He is not in the household in the 1850 census, for example.